Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Proposed Approach

 \section{Proposed Approach}

-In this section, we describe the proposed federated-based approach for the classification of coronavirus variants from spike protein sequences.
-We start by explaining the overall architecture of the proposed model, followed by a detail of each step.
+In this section, we describe the proposed FL-based approach for the classification of coronavirus variants from spike protein sequences.
+We explain in detail the overall architecture of the proposed model.